 The Invisible Boy by Trudy Ludwig is the story about a very quiet boy named Brian who goes mostly unnoticed in his school.
-Then, a new boy joins the class and Brian is the first person to make him feel welcomed.
+Then, a new boy joins the class and Brian is the first person to make him feel welcome.
 The two join together on a project and both shine.

 The Adventures of Beekle: The Unimaginary Friend

 Sometimes our friends are imaginary.
 The Adventures of Beekle: The Unimaginary Friend by Dan Santat is the story of an imaginary friend looking for his person.
 It’s a beautiful story about imagination and friendship.
 Beekle won the 2015 Caldecott Medal.

 Raybot by Adam Watkins addresses that feeling of longing for a friend.
 Raybot is on a mission to find a certain kind of friend.
 But, in the process, he discovers lots of new friends along the way.

 Owen & Mzee: The True Story of a Remarkable Friendship

 Owen & Mzee: The True Story of a Remarkable Friendship by Isabella Hatkoff takes us on a photographic journey of how unlikely animals became friends after a 2004 Tsunami.

 My New Friend is So Fun!